 - The Third Klan (1945-1970s): This is the Klan most modern Americans remember.
 The Third Klan was formed out of several smaller Klans to combat the Civil Rights Movement, beginning in the 1950's with a Klan in Birmingham, Alabama resisting social change, which eventually gave way to a series of bombings throughout the city, which gained the nickname "Bombingham" as a result.
 As the Klans unified to form one single Klan in the 1960's, Alabama (and especially Birmingham) would find themselves at the center of Klan activity, with several police departments and even governor George C. Wallace forging an alliance with the Klan, which operated with near impunity.
 A particularly notable example of how close the Klan and the police were at that time came when the Freedom Ridersnote came to Birmingham in 1961.
 Commissioner Bull Connor and Sargent Tom Cook famously gave the Klan (armed with bats, iron bars, and chains) fifteen minutes to attack the group before the police would get involved and start making arrests, with white riders being singled out for especially savage beatings.
 Violent murders and attacks from Klan members continued through the rest of the decade, even after Civil Rights legislation had passed, with the Klan finally dissolving into various smaller groups sometime around the mid-1970s, after increasing pressure from the FBInote and local police, making this Klan the last fully unified Ku Klux Klan, with no single Klan remaining by 1980.

 - The Fourth Klan (1970s-Present Day): The current Klan, or more accurately, Klans.
 This generation of the Ku Klux Klan is different from any previous generation, namely due to lack of unity, close connections with Neo-Nazis, and loosening of membership restrictions.
 While the First and Second Klans only considered Anglo-Saxon Protestants (and, occasionally, Scottish and Irish Protestants) to be "white", most modern Klan groups will allow any white supremacist to join, and many Klan groups such as the Imperial Klans of America even accept Catholics.
 The targets and style of their violence have also changed.
-The lynchings and cross-burnings have been largely replaced with brutal but isolated beatings of innocent people and other hate crimes, and most of their violence is directed against Latinos, Muslims, and LGBT individuals, though Jews and Blacks are still ripe for targeting.
-This Klan operates less like a terrorist organization and more like a loose group of disorganized crime gangs, further solidifying their unity with skinheads and other Neo-Nazis.
+The lynchings and cross-burnings have been largely replaced with brutal but isolated beatings of innocent people and other hate crimes, and most of their violence nowadays is directed against Latinos, Muslims, and LGBT individuals, though Jews and Blacks are still ripe for targeting.
+This Klan operates less like a terrorist organization and more like a loose group of disorganized crime gangs, further solidifying their unity with Neo-Nazi skinheads and other white supremacists.
 Over 32 groups claim to be Ku Klux Klan orders.
 David Duke was the most prominent Klansman during this time, and was largely responsible for the Klan's shift in tone from an outright hate group to a pro-white "interest group" (though only certain whites, as explained above).